Loud Music/Noise During Pregnancy: Yeah Or Nay?

 Loud noises during pregnancy can have a trail of negative impacts on the developing fetus.
 Constant exposure to noise above 120 decibels may cause hearing loss in the babies.
 Sudden loud noises can startle the baby leading to increased activity.
 Harsh noises also cause fetal abnormalities, reduced birth weight, preterm delivery, and can change the structure of the fetal brain.

-With the big news of pregnancy, comes the big list of do’s and don’ts you need to embrace for the upcoming 9 months.
-While your food intake directly impacts your baby’s growth, there are various other external factors which determine your baby’s wellbeing.
+With the big news of pregnancy, comes the big list of dos and don’ts you need to embrace for the upcoming 9 months.
+While your food intake directly impacts your baby’s growth, there are various other external factors which determine your baby’s well being.
 Sound is one of them.
 Soft music soothes the baby and the mother equally and has a calming effect.
-However, various studies have been conducted on the impact of loud noises on the fetus inside the womb, and mentioned below are the revelations from the same.
+However, various studies conducted on the impact of loud noises on the fetus inside the womb reveal that loud noises during pregnancy can harm the unborn baby.

 1. Affects Baby’s Hearing